PTPRC: Clinical importance

 CD45 is a pan-leukocyte protein with tyrosine phosphatase activity involved in the regulation of signal transduction in hematopoiesis.
 CD45 does not colocalize with lipid rafts on murine and human non-transformed hematopoietic cells, but CD45 positioning within lipid rafts is modified during their oncogenic transformation to acute myeloid leukemia.
 CD45 colocalizes with lipid rafts on AML cells, which contributes to elevated GM-CSF signal intensity involved in proliferation of leukemic cells.

+Therapies for blood cancer, including acute myeloid leukemia, have been proposed based on the concept of genetically modifying the CD45 of healthy cells, among other cell markers, to be immune to a treatment that kills all normal CD45 cells, including the cancerous ones.
+An antibody-drug conjugate exists that kills specifically cells with unaltered CD45, and "shielded" cells with modified CD45 have been developed that evade this.
+Blood stem cell transplants would be used to replace the original healthy blood cells with modified stem cells, and then the treatment would be applied.

 Use as a congenic marker

 There are two identifiable alleles of CD45 in mice: CD45.1 (Ly5.1 historically) and CD45.2 (Ly5.2 historically).
 These two types of CD45 are believed to be functionally identical.
 As such, they are routinely used in scientific research to allow identification of cells.
 For instance, leukocytes can be transferred from a CD45.1 donor mouse, into a CD45.2 host mouse, and can be subsequently identified due to their expression of CD45.1.
 This technique is also routinely used when generating chimeras.
 An alternative system is the use of CD90 (Thy1) alleles, which CD90.1/CD90.2 system is used in the same manner as the CD45.1/CD45.2 system.

-In 2016 a new knock-in mouse was generated on the C57Bl/6 background to be a perfect congenic strain.
-This mouse, dubbed the CD45.1STEM mouse, differs from the C57Bl/6 strain by a single base pair resulting in a single amino acid change that confers the difference in reactivity by the anti-CD45.1 and anti-CD45.2 antibodies.
+In 2016 a new knock-in mouse was generated on the C57BL/6 background to be a perfect congenic strain.
+This mouse, dubbed the CD45.1STEM mouse, differs from the C57BL/6 strain by a single base pair resulting in a single amino acid change that confers the difference in reactivity by the anti-CD45.1 and anti-CD45.2 antibodies.
 This strain was designed for competitive bone marrow transplantation assays and demonstrated perfect equivalence, unlike the previous standard, the "SJL" mouse, more formally known as Pep Boy.